-Taranis is an agriculture-focused AI company that uses earth observation data to optimise crop yields Follow-on investments and increase global food supply.
-Taranis is improving £9.0m of additional funding was invested into six agricultural efficiency by providing insights to growers companies during the Period (three in the main portfolio on field health.
-Taranis uses satellite and drone imagery, totalling £7.1m and three into early stage companies in combination with its extensive library of crop health totalling £1.9m).
-This deployment was consistent with indicators, for early detection of disease or nutrient the strategy articulated at the time of the Company's deficiencies.
-These accurate and local assessments IPO of seeking to increase the level of support for improve crop yields by better tailoring the use of those portfolio companies which we have the greatest fertilisers and pesticides.
-In August 2022, the Company conviction in. completed a \$2.5m (£2.1m) investment into Taranis' In August 2022, the Company completed a \$3m (£2.5m) Series B investment round.
-Taranis received investment follow-on investment into PlanetWatchers, acting as from numerous top Israeli venture and growth investors. co-lead alongside Creative Ventures as part of Planet With this round, Taranis will build out their US sales Watchers' Series A investment round.
-With this round, capability, and gain early traction with its new carbon PlanetWatchers is looking to invest in automation monitoring product. and fuel its commercial growth through expanded Voyager is a next generation 'Space Prime' (prime sales efforts.
+Taranis is an agriculture-focused AI company that uses earth observation data to optimise crop yields and increase global food supply.
+Taranis is improving agricultural efficiency by providing insights to growers on field health.
+Taranis uses satellite and drone imagery, in combination with its extensive library of crop health indicators, for early detection of disease or nutrient deficiencies.
+These accurate and local assessments improve crop yields by better tailoring the use of fertilisers and pesticides.
+In August 2022, the Company completed a \$2.5m (£2.1m) investment into Taranis' Series Binvestment round.
+Taranis received investment from numerous top Israeli venture and growth investors.
+With this round, Taranis will build out their US sales capability, and gain early traction with its new carbon monitoring product.

-contractor contracted by government agencies for In December 2022, the Company invested a further space projects) that is developing Starlab, a next €5m (£4.4m) alongside other shareholders into D-Orbit generation free flying space station.
-Starlab will provide to help consolidate its position as the market leader the facilities to host public and private astronauts, as within the in-space transportation market. well as forming the critical infrastructure required to support research, development and manufacturing in space.
+Voyager is a next generation 'Space Prime' (prime contractor contracted by government agencies for space projects) that is developing Starlab, a next generation free flying space station.
+Starlab will provide the facilities to host public and private astronauts, as well as forming the critical infrastructure required to support research, development and manufacturing in space.
 The Company completed a \$2.5m (£2.1m) investment into Voyager's Series B investment round in July 2022.
 Voyager intends to use the funds raised to continue to finance the development of Starlab and expand its capabilities through strategic M&A.